Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/README.md

 This report highlights U.S findings from the Global Burden of Disease 2021 study (GBD 2021) dataset, focusing on understanding current mortality rates, cause-specific mortality, and associated risk factors for men and women across all ages.

 If you're not from a healthcare background, start with -> [How To Read This Report](#how-to-read-this-report).
-This primer explains ASMR, YLLs, DALYs, SEV, and PAF in simple terms!
+This primer section ASMR, YLLs, DALYs, SEV, and PAF in simple terms!

 [View Portfolio](https://tony-gh123.github.io/yeral.github.io/) <br>
 [View Project](https://tony-gh123.github.io/Tracking-US-Mortality-2010-2021/)